vgmtrans/vgmtrans/docs/new-value-oriented-refactor-plan.md

 misc sections
 ```

-This proves the source map is useful beyond sequences.
+This proves the source map is useful beyond sequences, but it should not become a mass annotation migration before the sequence authoring path is fixed.

 ## Phase 3: Add `VmCommandCursor`

 Implement cursor reads, naming, slugification, semantic classification, operand recording, source links, diagnostics, and VM flow helpers.

+Cursor reads must be sticky-failing so ordinary command cases do not grow malformed-read boilerplate.
+A missing operand should mark the cursor failed, record a diagnostic, suppress emitted performance events for that command, and cause the returned flow to stop as truncated.

 ## Phase 4: Refactor command kind vs command handler